Is Osh Safe to Travel?

 Osh is safe!
 Thanks for your attention.
 Bye!

 This article could be as short as the sentence above.
-But as you see the text goes on as I have a few safety recommendations to provide for you.
+As you can see, the text continues, and I have a few safety recommendations to provide.
 These recommendations will make your visit even safer and more comfortable.

-While talking about safety in Osh, we should acknowledge the overall safety of Kyrgyzstan.
+When discussing safety in Osh, we should acknowledge the overall safety of Kyrgyzstan.
 Distinguished as the island of democracy in Central Asia, Kyrgyzstan is a safe and welcoming destination for tourists.
-For your assurance, keep in mind that Kyrgyzstan made it to the top 100 safest countries in the world according to the safety index by Global Finance.
-Thus, do not let the suffix ‘stan’ deceive you and associate our cozy peaceful country with other ‘stans’ with a notoriously bad reputation.
-Yet, we are not a utopian state and there are a few recommendations regarding the road, food, and cultural awareness that I want to discuss.
+For your assurance, note that Kyrgyzstan ranked among the 100 safest countries in the world according to Global Finance’s safety index.
+Thus, do not let the suffix ‘stan’ deceive you and associate our cozy, peaceful country with other ‘stans’ with a notoriously bad reputation.
+Yes, we are not a utopian state, and I have a few recommendations on the road, food, and cultural awareness that I would like to discuss.

 Road/Traffic Safety

-Be also cautious on pedestrian crosses (zebras).
+Also, be cautious at pedestrian crossings (zebras).
 Drivers might try to slip through the pedestrian cross without stopping, thus endangering the pedestrians.
 Local pedestrians are well aware of it and occasionally allow the drivers to go first (although it should be the other way around).
-So the tip is to walk cautiously, but confidently.
+The tip is to walk cautiously but confidently.
 Don’t take your eyes away from the coming cars.
-And if the driver is not stopping, then you better stop.
+If the driver is not stopping, you should stop.

 I highly recommend that drivers get a dashcam or rent a car equipped with one.
-It will serve as an invaluable tool for demonstrating your innocence in the event of accidents (God forbid) or unwarranted stops by the police.
+It will serve as an invaluable tool for demonstrating your innocence in the event of accidents (God forbid) or unwarranted police stops.
 Additionally, download the Yandex Maps app to stay informed about road cameras and speed limits.

 Abide by the Laws and Rules of Kyrgyz Republic

 This is a short one.
 Abide by the law of the Kyrgyz Republic.
-Certain areas request permits, so apply in advance.
+Certain areas require permits, so apply in advance.
 Don’t film or take photos while crossing international borders.

 Also, consider the local customs (cultural and religious).
-For example, ladies, don’t forget to cover your head when entering the mosques and churches.
+For example, ladies, please cover your heads when entering mosques and churches.

 Food Safety

 It is safe to eat in local cafes, restaurants, and teahouses.
 The only concern is that the local cuisine can overwhelm your digestive system.
 Osh cuisine is delectable and heavy at the same time.
-Local dishes have loads of meat, fat, and pastry and come in huge portions!
-It will give you food euphoria, as well as digestion issues if your body is not prepared for it.
+Local dishes are loaded with meat, fat, and pastry, and come in huge portions!
+It will give you a food euphoria and digestive issues if your body is not prepared for it.
 Especially, if you end up being a guest in a casual Kyrgyz or Uzbek family, the host will be feeding (and feeding and feeding) you non-stop!

 Thus, tame the temptation and start slowly.
 But if you end up with indigestion, make sure to have your conventional pills for it.